-Factual Reporting: HIGH Country: USA World Press Freedom Rank: Canada 18/180
+Factual Reporting: HIGH Country: Canada World Press Freedom Rank: Canada 18/180

 Founded in 1844, The Globe and Mail is a nationally distributed Canadian broadsheet newspaper, based in Toronto and printed in six cities across the country.
 With a weekly readership of 2,018,923 in 2015.

 The Globe and Mail is owned by The Woodbridge Company Limited, which is a Canadian private holding company based in Toronto, and the principal and controlling shareholder (62.35%) of Thomson Reuters.
 The newspaper is funded through a subscription and advertising model.